waltterir/waltterir/README.md

 I'm Waltteri and I'm studying Business Information Technology at Satakunta University of Applied Sciences.

-I am interested in software development as a whole, from frontend to backend. and working towards a career in the field!
+I am interested in software development as a whole, from frontend to backend, and working towards a career in the field!

 <!--
 **waltterir/waltterir** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.